Lybid

 The Lybid (Либідь) is a small river in Kyiv, Ukraine.
 A right tributary of the Dnieper, it flows within the "Right Bank" (original) part of the city, just to the west of the historic center.
 The Lybid has played an important role in shaping Kyiv's urban design by aiding the city's drainage system.

 Course

 The Lybid runs east, then southeast, then roughly parallel to the Dnieper before it takes a sharp eastward turn and enters the Dnieper several kilometers south of Kyiv's center.
 The river travels through a culvert for much of its course.
 It can be seen along the railway lines south-east from the main station of Kyiv.

-The Lybid has small tributaries, most notably the Khreschatyk River.
+The Lybid has a number of small tributaries, most notably the Khreschatyk River.
 It runs parallel to modern Kyiv's main street, Khreschatyk.
 Another notable tributary, with small lakes on its course, joins just as the Lybid turns to the east in the Montajnik area south of central Kyiv.